rexlionz/ALS/README.md

 # ALS
-Library System using Pythong and SQL, along with tkinter for the frontend
+Library System using Python and SQL, along with tkinter for the frontend